robocube/rcl/README.md

       Unable to resolve name x
       --------------------------------------------------------------------------------

-The variable `$x` will only resolve successfully if it is explicitly defined in the scope passed to eval.
+The variable `$x` will only resolve if it is explicitly defined in the scope passed to eval.

     RCL>x:10
     RCL>{x:100} eval {<-$x + $x}